 The Education Advisory Committee will be guided by the principles of respect and consensus decision making in their recommendations to the Director.
-Voting will be used when necessary.
+Voting will be used when necessary, in the case of a tie, the chair will break the vote.
 The policies and values of C/TFN must be adhered to in the decision making process.